About ITP (16)

 Maintain a Healthy Diet and Lifestyle

-1. See PDSA’s Diet and Lifestyle suggestions
+1. For a helpful list see PDSA’s Diet and Lifestyle suggestions

-4. Make an effort to reduce stress level.
+4. Make an effort to reduce your stress level.
 Find information about the methods and benefits of reducing stress on the Mind Body Medicine page.

 While no one knows the precise cause of ITP at this time, researchers continue to make progress in understanding it and the similarities to other autoimmune diseases.
 Since ITP can vary greatly between individuals, causes of ITP may also vary.
 Note that the theories on this page are listed separately (in alphabetical order), however they most likely overlap.
 For example, someone may have a defect in immune regulation which makes them more susceptible to developing ITP after an immunization or contracting H. pylori.